 Largely hidden from view, the UK is criss-crossed by a network of underground fuel pipelines transporting diesel, petrol and aviation fuel.
 This is a safe, secure and low impact method of moving fuel over long distances.
 Our pipeline control centre, staffed 24 hours a day and seven days a week, uses sophisticated tools to monitor all aspects of the pipeline.
 If a change is detected, an automatic system sets off an alarm.
 If necessary, we can immediately shut down the pipeline.

 Replacement of the pipeline will maintain the supply of aviation fuel for years to come.
 As a responsible operator, Esso is committed to safe operations that include maintaining, repairing and, where appropriate, replacing pipelines.

+Esso has considered alternative ways of transporting fuel, particularly by road.
 This pipeline will keep around 100 road tankers off the road every day (an estimate based on the volume of aviation fuel transferred from the Fawley Refinery to the West London Terminal via pipeline in 2015).

 Following each of the three consultations, an independent consultation expert analysed all responses and created a report.
 Their three reports are available on our website in the document library.
 We also submitted The Consultation Report as part of our application documents, and this summarises how we consulted and what we learned from consultation.
 The Consultation Report can be viewed on the Planning Inspectorate’s website.

 Please sign up to receive our e-newsletter to keep informed about project announcements.
 We will continue to update the information on this website and produce further information as the project goes forward.

 Esso Petroleum Company, Limited (Esso) is the owner of the current pipeline and made the Development Consent Order application to construct and own the new pipeline.